 Iron is absolutely essential for life.
-The high affinity of iron for oxygen is what makes it so useful in trapping oxygen in hemoglobin for delivery to the body tissues.
+The high affinity of iron for oxygen is what makes it so useful in trapping oxygen in haemoglobin for delivery to the body tissues.
 Iron is also incorporated in some very reactive enzyme systems.
 However, iron’s high affinity for oxygen and high reactivity also makes it dangerous.

 Free, ionized iron will react with peroxide or water in the body, ending in the creation of OH*, hydroxy radicals.
 OH* damages lipids/fats in cell structures and membranes, in the process generating more radicals to produce a chain reaction of destruction.

 Iron is absorbed by binding to specific metal transporters in the small intestine, and also passively via the junctions between cells.
-Work in other species has shown that the volatile fatty acids produced from fiber fermentation enhance iron absorption in the colon.
-Because the horse is a hind gut fermenter, this likely is a significant source of iron.
-Iron bound to metal transporters is taken inside the intestinal cells.
+Work in other species has shown that the volatile fatty acids produced from fibre fermentation enhance iron absorption in the colon.
+Because the horse is a hindgut fermenter, this likely is a significant source of iron.
+Iron, bound to metal transporters is taken inside the intestinal cells.
 From there, it may be bound to blood proteins and released, or continue to accumulate and eventually be lost into the manure when the cell dies.
 By regulating how much iron gets released into the blood, the body has some control.
 However, the other pathways for absorption cannot be regulated.

 Iron overload symptoms in horses are likely a combination of direct iron effects and induced secondary deficiencies of other minerals.
 These include coat changes of bleaching and red ends on dark manes and tails, often hoof issues such as laminitis and abscessing.